 Arenal and La Fortuna

-This area gets pretty hot during dry season with temperatures in the high 80’s and 90’s.
-If you are staying around Lake Arenal or Nuevo Arenal, it is cooler since you’re higher in elevation but down near La Fortuna town, it gets hot.
-In dry season, you can wear shorts, tshirts and flip flops.
+This area gets pretty hot and humid during dry season with temperatures in the high 80s F (29 C).
+If you are staying around Lake Arenal or Nuevo Arenal, it is cooler.
+In La Fortuna, it gets hot and you can wear shorts, t shirts and sandals.

-Hiking: If you’re hiking the national park, running shoes or hiking shoes will be fine.
+Hiking: Running shoes or hiking shoes will be fine for most hikes in Costa Rica.
 In rainy season, I recommend a pair of waterproof hiking shoes or hiking sandals.

 Other activities such as horseback riding, canyoning and white water rafting require closed toed shoes.
 Closed toed hiking sandals work amazing or water shoes for rafting.

-Monteverde sits around 1500 meters in elevation so it is a lot colder up there.
-Dry season temperatures are around mid 80’s and at night, it gets down to the 60’s.
-Rainy season is much colder, around 60’s.
-You need to bring a jacket and long pants for Monteverde, even in dry season.
+Monteverde sits around 1500 meters (4900 feet) in elevation so it is a lot cooler up there.
+Dry season temperatures are around high 70s F (25 C) and at night, it gets down to the 50s and 60s F (14 C).

 Hiking the cloud forest reserves: Bring a rain jacket and wear closed toed hiking shoes.
-If you go early in the morning in dry season, you may not need a rain jacket.
-But always be prepared for rain!
 Some of the reserves have rain boots for rent.

-This area is very humid.
-Hiking shoes are a must for the national park (no need for big boots as it is not steep, you aren’t climbing rocks or scrambling).
-Trails are well laid out in Corcovado National Park but if you’re doing the walk from Leona to Sirena station, you will have to cross some rivers and walk on the beach so be aware of that.
-Some high end hotels have boots for rent or you can buy boots in Puerto Jimenez.
+The Osa Peninsula and Costa Ballena are very humid all year long.
+Closed toed hiking shoes are a must for the national park.
+Trails are well laid out in Corcovado National Park but if you’re doing the walk from Leona to Sirena station, you will have to cross some rivers and walk on the beach.
+Some hotels have boots for rent or you can buy boots in Puerto Jimenez.

-If you are visiting in rainy season, I recommend rain boots for hiking any of the stations and waterproof equipment.
-If you are bringing camera equipment, you need to be very careful with your equipment since this area is SO humid and the moisture will get into your cameras and lenses.
+If you are visiting in rainy season, I recommend solid waterproof hiking shoes.
+If you are bringing camera equipment, you need waterproof gear since this area is SO humid and rains hard.
 Bring 100% waterproof backpacks and ziploc bags.

-Must bring items: A micro-fiber towel, a hat, a flashlight, good pair of hiking shoes, lots of mosquito repellent, insulated water bottle, quick dry clothes (like Nike dri-fit), waterproof backpack and an open attitude.
+Must bring items: A micro-fiber towel, a hat, a flashlight, good pair of hiking shoes, lots of mosquito repellent, battery pack, insulated water bottle, quick dry clothes workout clothes, waterproof backpack and an open attitude.
 You will run into lots of bugs and be hot and sweaty!